adamhurm/discord-super-pal-of-the-week/README.md

   - `!commands` : list all supported commands.
   - `!cacaw` : spam chat with partyparrot emojis.
   - `!meow` : spam chat with partycat emojis.
-  - `!surprise` : receive a surprise image in the channel
+  - `!surprise your text here` : receive a surprise image in the channel based on the text you provide.
+  - `!unsurprise` : receive a surprise image in the channel.
   - `!karatechop` : move a random user to AFK voice channel.
 - **Looped Task:**
   - Pick new super pal every Sunday at noon (dependent on bot's timezone).